PKU-ASAL/WASEM/README.md

 ##  Prerequisites

-To run WASEM, install the necessary Python libraries as follows:
+To run WASEM, ensure you have Python 3.7 or a later version installed.
+Then, install the required Python libraries by executing the following command:

 ```shell
 python3 -m pip install -r requirements.txt